If you are age 8 to 17, then

 There will be several airplanes flying the kids and the event will conclude after about 3 hours.
 There is always the possibility that changing weather conditions will cause delays or a cancellation of the flights.
 There is also the possibility that the President's travel plans could cause restrictions to general aviation flying on relatively short notice.
 This web site will display any decisions that are made before 7:00am.
 After that hour the flight decisions will be made at the airport.
 There is no "rain date".
-After May 19, our next Young Eagles event, the last of the year, will be Sunday, August 25th.
+After August 25, our next Young Eagles event, the last of the year, will be Sunday, September 29th.

 When you arrive at the airport all parents/guardians must fill out and sign the waiver agreement and flight registration record forms.
 These MUST be signed by a parent or guardian.
 Blank forms will be available at the registration desk at our base of operations.